unclehkton/signxpdf/README.md

 ## Public source layout

 The public source keeps the application, third-party notices, privacy test harness, fixtures, and ordinary unit/build tests.
-It intentionally omits:

-- Internal `bug`, `docs`, and legacy `clip` material
-- Advertising, sponsored, donation, and affiliate components or images
-- Private CI integrations, deployment project identifiers, credentials, and operational reports

 The source is available for review and for rerunning relevant tests with non-confidential fixtures.
 It is a reference implementation, not a promise that every future deployment is identical to this snapshot.

 ## Privacy-minded contribution